-The fuel gage, when the ignition is on, tells you about how much fuel you have left in your tank.
+When the ignition is on, the fuel gage tells you about how much fuel you have left in your tank.

 The gage will first indicate empty before you are out of fuel, and you should get more fuel as soon as possible.
-Here are some situations you may experience with your fuel gage.
-None of these indicate a problem with the fuel gage.